-The City of Bloomington will use BUILD funding, combined with innovative local funding, to
+The City of Bloomington plans to use BUILD funding, combined with innovative local funding, to

 cross the Norfolk Southern Railroad and complete a 7.2 mile, four-lane, east/west arterial

 roadway on the south side of the city.
-See Figure 1 for the project location.
+This will connect Bunn Street to Commerce Parkway.
+See below for the project location.
 Historically, the

 existing Norfolk Southern Railroad storage facility and associated right-of-way have been a